ExtendJ/ExtendJ-Explorer/README.md

 ```
 Then go to the directory where you cloned the project, with your terminal

-## Assemble ##
+## Building the project ##
-In order to run JastAddAd you first need to assemble the project and then create a jar file.
+In order to run JastAddAd you first need to build the project and then create its jar file.

 There are two ways to assemble the project.
 Either just assemble:
 ```